 When is the lottery and is it open to the public?

-The lottery will be held on March 13th, 2021 at 12pm.
-We will publicize the Zoom link closer to that date for virtual attendance.
+The lottery will be held in March 2023.
+We will publicize the Zoom link and date for virtual attendance.

 Does it matter when I apply during the open enrollment period?